dreamfactorysoftware/platform-wiki/Platform-Documentation/Client-SDKs/iOS-SDK.md

 The iOS SDK is on GitHub [here](https://github.com/dreamfactorysoftware/ios-sdk).
+The new iOS SDK is on GitHub [here](https://github.com/dreamfactorysoftware/platform-sdk-for-ios).

 The iOS SDK includes a simple "to do list" example that shows how to make REST API calls to DreamFactory.